 From the Roman family name Flavianus

 .
 This was the name of several early saints including a 5th-century patriarch of Constantinople who was beaten to death.

 "yellow, golden".
 Flavius was the family name of the 1st-century Roman emperors Vespasian, Titus and Domitian.
 It was used as a personal name by several later emperors, notably by Constantine

 FLEMMING m Danish

-From a medieval Danish nickname meaning "from Flanders".
+From a medieval Norse nickname meaning "from Flanders"

 FLETCHER m English

 in Middle English, ultimately from Old French flechier

 FLORENCE f & m English, French